RaghuHemadri/Multi-Agent-Generative-Network/README.md

 # Multi-Agent-Generative-Network (MAGNET)
-MAGNET is a multi agnet cooperative learning based architecture for generating new images.
+MAGNET is a multi agent cooperative learning based architecture for generating new images.
 MAGNET generates images similar to images in [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset.

 ## Theory
 The algorithm of multi-agent cooperative learning is inspired from [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275).